Still Life Shadow Box

 https://parkersartsupplies.com/products/staple-gun-metal-rapid

-CreateART - budget canvas and linen products
+CreateART - budget conscious canvas and linen products

 I’ve had a great relationship with this Sunshine Coast company for many years, they also do readymade canvases too.
 Suppliers of my acrylic-primed linen 10m rolls.